Šiauliai: Sport

 The most popular sports in the city are rugby, basketball, football, athletics, and cycling.
 The local rugby clubs Vairas and Baltrex are multi-time Lithuanian champions and are the main academies of Lithuanian rugby players.

 BC Šiauliai, a basketball club established in 1984, has won seven consecutive Lithuanian Basketball League bronze medals sets between 2004–2010 and three consecutive Baltic Basketball League Elite Division titles between 2014–2016.

-On July 25, 2007, in preparation for the 37th European men basketball championship, a modern Šiauliai Arena was opened to the public.
+On July 25, 2007, to host the 37th men's European Basketball Championship, a modern Šiauliai Arena was opened to the public.